Narrative Review

 8. Tables and Figures

-The maximum total number of tables and figures is 5 (five).
-These elements must be numbered with Arabic numerals independently and sequentially and inserted into the body of the text exactly at their final location.
+The maximum total number of Tables and Figures is five.
+These elements must be numbered with Arabic numerals independently, sequentially and inserted into the body of the text exactly at their final location.
 Before inserting the table into the manuscript, it must be mentioned in the text.
-The title must be complete and self-explanatory.
-The meaning of the abbreviations, acronyms, and symbols used should be written in the legend.
+The title of the table must be complete and self-explanatory.
 When drawing up tables and figures, the following sequence of symbols should be used: *, †, ‡, §, ||, *,, ††, ‡‡.

 The layout of the Tables must respect a maximum width of 15 cm and a maximum height of 22 cm.
-To send to the magazine, the Table must have a minimum resolution of 600dpi, Tif format, and RGB color standard.
+To send to the magazine, the Table must have a minimum resolution of 600dpi, Tiff format, and RGB color standard.

 9. Citation